khunglongxanh9999/Rock-Paper-Scissors-Game/README.md

 # Rock-Paper-Scissors-Game
-Rock Paper Scissors Game - My very first Javascript game.
+Rock Paper Scissors Game - My very first game written in HTML, CSS and Javascript.
 Woohooo

-Variables declared;
+- Declare Variables
-Functions created, called and returned output value;
+- Create Functions, call it and return output value;
-If, else, switch statements ordered;
+- Give order using If, else, switch statements ;
-DOM Elements selected and manipulated;
+- Select and manipulate DOM Elements
-Events listened;
+- Call and take value from Events;

-Every steps have been carefully noted in the comment lines See it's live: https://khunglongxanh9999.github.io/Rock-Paper-Scissors-Game/
+Every steps have been carefully noted in the comment lines

+See it's live: https://khunglongxanh9999.github.io/Rock-Paper-Scissors-Game/